govindgnair23/academic-kickstart/content/post/2020-10-30-the-ancients-and-astronomy.en.markdown

 Multiplying throughout by $ L_m $ gives

 $$ R_m + R_{em} = R_e + R_e \times \frac{L_m}{L_s}\ \ \ \ \ Eq(5)$$
-Given the distance to the sun is much greater than the distance to the sun, Aristarchus concluded that he could ignore the last term giving the final expression
+Given the distance to the sun is much greater than the distance to the moon, Aristarchus concluded that he could ignore the last term giving the final expression

 $$ R_{em} = R_{e} - R_{m} $$